Policies and Procedures

 -Neglect

--The comments or actions made by children or Parent/Carers which give us cause for concern; including Identifying children at risk of Radicalisation and children at risk of sexual exploitation.
+-The comments or actions made by children or Parent/Carers which give us cause for concern, including Identifying children at risk of Radicalisation and children at risk of sexual exploitation.

 -any reasons to suspect neglect or abuse outside the setting, for example in the child’s home or a girl that maybe at risk of female genital mutilation.